Indian boxing's first Dronacharya awardee coach O P Bhardwaj dies | Sports-Games

 ''He was a dynamic man.
 I remember, in those days, when there were no computers and hardly anyone knew how to type, he bought a typewriter from a trip to Russia,'' Gupta said.

 ''He would write letter after letter to authorities demanding better amenities for boxers at NIS using that typewriter.
-He typed with just one finger because he had no formal training in typing,'' remembered Gupta, who retired as chief instructor from the NIS a few years ago.
+He typed with just one finger because he had no formal training in typing,'' recalled the retired NIS chief instructor.
 Former national federation secretary general Brigadier (Retd) PKM Raja, during whose tenure he was a national selector, said Bhardwaj was highly respected for his contribution to the sport.

 ''He was a Services Sports Control Board legend.
 A truly remarkable coach and also a very impressive personality.
 It is unfortunate that in the last couple of years his multiple health issues restricted him greatly,'' he said.